dylanramos98/google_homepage/README.md

 Lastly, I added the footer section.
 This was the easiest part of the project for me, as it was essentially the same as the top-navigation bar, using the same styling, but with a grey background and stuck to the bottom.
 At the end, I had to do some research and tinkering to get the media queries working properly, as I had no prior experience with them.

 Overall, this project was invaluable for my learning.
 I believe I learn better through projects and actually "doing" than reading or sandbox tutorials.
-Besides the HTML and CSS practice, this project really allowed me to get better with git and using the command line, as well as functionality of my IDE.
+Along with the HTML and CSS practice, this project increased my familiarity with git and the command line, as well as functionality in my IDE.

 Thanks for reading,
 Dylan Ramos